mhartzel/vim_python3_ide_installer/README.md

-# Vim as Python3 IDE
+# Vim as Python3 and C IDE

 This is my shell script to install vim and other packages so that I can use vim as my Python3 and C development environment.